dmitrii-ageev/ansible-logrotate/README.md

 logrotate
 =========

-This role will install logrotate package, and run it as a service.
+This role will setup logrotate and create additional rotation scripts.

 The main role purpose is to:
 - make sure logrotate is installed and enabled in cron;